Granular rheology: a tale of three time scales: The Two time scales Toy model

 In our toy-model, $\Phi$ has no $q$-dependence anymore, but shear melting is required.
-Therefore, we choose to replace the advected $\Phi_{q(t)}(t)$ by the product of $\Phi(t)$ and a Gaussian factor $\exp(-(\dot\gamma t)^2/\gamma_c^2)$, where $\gamma_c$ is a typical strain scale of the system.
+Therefore, we choose to replace the advected $\Phi_{q(t)}(t)$ by the product of $\Phi(t)$ and a Gaussian screening factor $\exp(-(\dot\gamma t)^2/\gamma_c^2)$, where $\gamma_c$ is a typical strain scale of the system.
 Note that this is a bit different from the choice made by Fuchs and Cates in their study of colloidal suspensions \cite{Fuchs03}, where the advection was accounted for in the schematic model by a factor with a Lorentzian rather than Gaussian prefactor.
 As we are going to show in the following, the main role of the advection factor is to provide a cutoff to the time integral at a typical scale $1/\dot\gamma$.
 At our level of approximation, the precise form of this cutoff function is not important.
-We chose to keep the Gaussian profile because it yields simple expressions for the ITT integrals.
+We chose to keep the Gaussian profile because it yields simpler expressions for the ITT integrals, but as we will see, it is neither more nor less precise than the Lorentzian one.

+In a nutshell, the two-time-scales toy-model captures the physics of the relaxation of the density correlation function $\Phi$.
+As we argued above, this decay can occur via two competing channels corresponding to two, different, well identified physical processes~: The first channel is the structural relaxation with a rate $\Gamma$, corresponding to collective motion in the fluid, the other one is the advection channel, of rate $\dot\gamma$, corresponding to the macroscopic motion forced by the environment.